 • Accessibility: AI-powered tools are breaking down barriers for students with disabilities

-• Assessment: Intelligent tutoring systems demonstrate learning gains 30% higher than traditional methods
+• Assessment: Intelligent tutoring systems demonstrate measurable learning gains in peer-reviewed studies

 • Future-Ready Skills: AI literacy is becoming essential for both educators and students